 The rates at which CGT is charged in the UK depend on your income tax band.
 For the 2024-2025 tax year, the CGT rates are as follows:

-- Basic rate taxpayers: 10% on most assets and 18% on residential property.
+- Basic rate taxpayers: Individuals within the basic income tax band are subject to lower CGT rates, paying 10% on most assets and 18% on residential property, including overseas property gains.

 - Higher rate taxpayers: 20% on most assets and 28% on residential property.